 grade, you should talk to me.

 - Homework problems: Recommended homework assignments will be

-a few of the problems will be collected and graded by the reader.
+Starting week 3, a few problems will be collected and graded.

 Click here for the homework assignments

 - Course textbook:

 The course will cover the first eight chapters of this book, along with a